openedx/ecommerce/ecommerce/cache_utils/README.rst

     return x_cached_response.value

+You must include 'ecommerce.cache_utils.middleware.CacheUtilsMiddleware' for the TieredCache to work properly.

 Force Django Cache Miss
 ^^^^^^^^^^^^^^^^^^^^^^^

 To force recompute a value stored in the django cache, add the query parameter 'force_django_cache_miss'.
 This will force a CACHE_MISS.

+This requires staff permissions.

 Example::